drebelsky/drebelsky.github.io/docs/notes/hello-world-manual.md

     1152:       c3                      ret
 ```

-We can see that the compiler actually ends up replacing the `printf` call with a `puts` call.
+we can see that the compiler actually ends up replacing the `printf` call with a `puts` call.
 Still, there is a decent amount of code run before we actually get to the eventual syscall where we write to stdout.
-From start to `_start` ^[instruction counting code from https://stackoverflow.com/a/21639842], we run over 120,000 instructions (mostly related to loading the binary).
+From start to `_start`[^2], we run over 120,000 instructions (mostly related to loading the binary).
 From `_start` to `main`, we run over 200 more (`libc` setup code).
-From `main` to `puts`, there are over 600 (note, we didn't run with optimizations, but most of these instructions occur from the (lazy^[puts doesn't get a resolved value in the PLT until the first time it is dynamically called (i.e., not when the process starts up]) dynamic linking of `puts`, anyway).
-Then, there are about 3,000 more instructions until the `syscall` (partially dynamic symbol resolution, partially the abstractions atop the raw `write` syscall (
+From `main` to `puts`, there are over 600 (note, we didn't run with optimizations, but most of these instructions occur from the lazy[^3] dynamic linking of `puts`, anyway.
+Then, there are about 3,000 more instructions until the `syscall` (partially dynamic symbol resolution, partially the abstractions atop the raw `write` syscall (e.g., `FILE *`)).

 ```
 # abbreviated output (removed duplication of function and shared library names)